 In the 2016/17 season, he will become principal conductor of the RAI National Symphony Orchestra in Torino, Italy.
 He will be the first American to hold that position in the orchestra's 84-year history.

 Mr. Conlon has conducted more than 270 performances at the Metropolitan Opera since his 1976 debut there.
 He has also conducted at La Scala in Milan, the Royal Opera at Covent Garden in London, the Lyric Opera of Chicago, and the Maggio Musicale Fiorentino in Florence.

 Mr. Conlon has recorded extensively for the EMI, Erato, Capriccio and Sony Classical labels.
-In 2009 he won two Grammy Awards (Best Classical Recording and Best Opera Album) for conducting LA Opera's production of Kurt Weill's Rise and Fall of the City of Mahagonny, released on DVD on the EuroArts label.
+He is the recipient of two Grammy Awards (Best Classical Recording and Best Opera Album.
+2009) for conducting LA Opera's production of Kurt Weill's Rise and Fall of the City of Mahagonny, released on DVD on the EuroArts label.

 In 2005 James Conlon was one of five recipients of the inaugural Opera News Awards.
 He has been honored with the Music Institute of Chicago's Dushkin Award and he has received honorary doctorates from the Juilliard School, Brandeis University and Chapman University.
 He was named Commander of the Order of Arts and Letters by the French Cultural Minister in 2004.
 In 2002, he received France's highest distinction from then-President Jacques Chirac: the Légion d'Honneur.